licanhua/YWinAppDriver/README.md

 - ExecuteScript

 ## Download & Run YWinAppDriver
 - Download and compile

 There are two ways to get the WinAppDriver.exe:
-1. Clone this repo, then open the WinAppDriver.sln and build/run WinAppDriver project.
+1. Clone this repo, then open the WinAppDriver.sln and build WinAppDriver project.
 2. or Download it from https://github.com/licanhua/YWinAppDriver/releases

 - Lauch WinAppDriver.exe